zestlabs-io/zest-go-sdk/openapi/docs/DistrConfigServiceApi.md

 > DistrconfigGetPoolsResponse GetPools(ctx, )

-Get all data pool tasks
+Get the list of all data pool that have been created in the system.

+Errors: - 403    Returned when the caller is not allowed to perform this call - 500    Returned whenever an internall error occurs

 ### Required Parameters